Thursday, October 29, 2020

 After a brief run in the Canadian comic book "WOW" Comics (yes, the quotation marks were part of the title), the character was reconceptualized for his next appearance in Terrific Comics #31 (1945)...

-Stearne then moved (not to Unusual Comics, which was never published) but Bell Features' Super Duper Comics #3 (1946)...where he finally appeared in color!
+Stearne then moved (not to Unusual Comics, which was never published) but to Bell Features' Super Duper Comics #3 (1946)...where he finally appeared in color!

 You can see it HERE!